Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

-Manufacturers must include the following information on the product or in product literature and on the Participant’s web site:
+Brand owners must include the following information on the product model, in product model literature, and on the brand owner’s website:

-- "To ensure quiet operation of ENERGY STAR certified HRV/ERVs, each product should be installed using sound attenuation techniques appropriate for the installation."
+- "To ensure quiet operation of the ENERGY STAR certified H/ERV, each product model must be installed using sound attenuation techniques appropriate for the installation."

-- "The way that your Heat/Energy-recovery ventilator is installed may make a significant difference to the electrical energy that you will use.
-To minimize the electricity use of the Heat/Energy-recovery ventilator, a stand-alone fully ducted installation is recommended.
-If you choose a simplified installation that operates your furnace airhandler for room-to-room ventilation, an electrically efficient furnace that has an electronically commutated (EC) variable speed blower motor will minimize your electrical energy consumption and operating cost."
+- "The way your heat/energy-recovery ventilator is installed can make a significant difference to the electrical energy you use.
+To minimize the electricity use of the heat/energy-recovery ventilator, a stand-alone fully ducted installation is recommended.
+If you choose a simplified installation that operates your furnace air handler for room-to-room ventilation, an electrically efficient furnace that has an electronically commutated (EC) variable speed blower motor will minimize your electrical energy consumption and operating cost."

-- "Installation of a user-accessible control with your product will improve comfort and may significantly reduce the product’s energy use."
+- "Installation of a user-accessible control with your product model will improve comfort and may significantly reduce the product model’s energy use."

 "This product earned the ENERGY STAR® by meeting strict energy efficiency guidelines set by Natural Resources Canada and the US EPA.
-It meets ENERGY STAR requirements only when used in Canada."
+This product meets ENERGY STAR requirements only when used in Canada."

-The placement of this statement must be adjacent to the ENERGY STAR mark and any text describing the ENERGY STAR program and/or certified products.
+The placement of this statement must be adjacent to the ENERGY STAR mark and any text describing the ENERGY STAR program and/or certified product models.

-The disclaimer label will be available for Participants to download from the ENERGY STAR web site with other ENERGY STAR marks.
-It shall be at least 3” x 2” in size, and may be vertical or horizontal.
-The Participant may enlarge it for larger product packaging surfaces if so desired.
+The disclaimer label will be available for Participants to download from the ENERGY STAR website with other ENERGY STAR marks.
+It shall be at least 3” x 2” in size and may be vertical or horizontal.
+The Participant may enlarge it for larger product model packaging surfaces if so desired.

-The disclaimer label shall be clearly displayed on the same side as the ENERGY STAR mark on the product and product packaging, in the installation/instruction manual, and on the Participant’s web site where information about ENERGY STAR certified models is displayed.
+The disclaimer label must be clearly displayed on the same side as the ENERGY STAR mark on the product model and product model packaging, in the installation/instruction manual, and on the Participant’s website where information about ENERGY STAR certified models is displayed.

-This specification does not grant any organization the exclusive right to certify the performance of an H/ERV product for ENERGY STAR certification.
-NRCan will maintain a list of organizations authorized under this specification.
-As NRCan approves certification organizations, it will add them to this list.
-NRCan will consider the following elements when reviewing a certification organization for inclusion on this list:
+This specification does not grant any organization the right to certify the performance of an H/ERV product model for ENERGY STAR certification unless that organization is accredited by SCC as a certification body for that product category under ISO/IEC 17065.
+As the SCC grants accreditation to certification bodies, it adds their names and scopes of accreditation to the SCC’s Directory of Accredited Certification Bodies.
+The SCC will consider the following elements when reviewing a certification body for inclusion on this list: